AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 - :cpp:`MLMG::BottomSolver::cg`: The conjugate gradient method.
 The matrix must be symmetric.

-- :cpp:`MLMG::BottomSolver::Hypre`: BoomerAMG in HYPRE.
+- :cpp:`MLMG::BottomSolver::Hypre`: BoomerAMG in hypre.
 Currently for cell-centered only.

 Curvilinear Coordinates